eriqande/MixedUpSlimSims/README.md

 In order to get this to work on an a mac running Apple Silicon there are a few things that must be done.

-1. Install a pyslim conda environment within the x86_64 shell.
+1. Install a conda environment within the x86_64 shell that includes `pyslim`, `bedtools` and `bcftools`.
+Any version of these should work, so I am not specifying versions here.
+Installing pyslim will get you `tskit` and perhaps some other conda packages that you might need, though we don’t directly use `pyslim` in the package (though we might in the future!).
+You can name this environment anything you want, but it will be easiest to name it `mixed-up-parents`.

     ``` sh
-    mamba create -n pyslim -c conda-forge pyslim
+    mamba  create -n mixed-up-parents -c conda-forge -c bioconda \
+        conda-forge::pyslim  \
+        bedtools \
+        bcftools
     ```

-    Doing this requires that you have set up conda to work with x86_64.
+    Installing this on a modern Mac requires that you have set up conda to work with x86_64.
 You can find instructions on how to do that [here](https://towardsdatascience.com/how-to-install-miniconda-x86-64-apple-m1-side-by-side-on-mac-book-m1-a476936bfaf0)
     or
     [here](https://taylorreiter.github.io/2022-04-05-Managing-multiple-architecture-specific-installations-of-conda-on-apple-M1/).
     Sadly, pyslim does not install with conda on arm64 because `kastore` is not compiled for that.
-After that, activate the environment and do `pip install tspop`./

-    Installing pyslim will get you `tskit` and any other conda packages that you need, except for a few others that we have added in there later.
-Those additional packages must be installed into your pyslim environment.
-You could do that when creating it, or be like us and just add them later:
+2. Update your `~/.bashrc` (or whatever file you use to initialize your shell) to export the path to the conda environment you just installed as the environment variable `MUP_CONDA`.
+My `~/.bashrc` includes the lines: this:

     ``` sh

-    conda activate pyslim
-    mamba install -c conda-forge -c bioconda bcftools bedtools
+    # For MixedUpSlimSims
+    export MUP_CONDA=/Users/eriq/mambaforge-x86_64/envs/mixed-up-parents
     ```

+    You should change
+    `/Users/eriq/mambaforge-x86_64/envs/mixed-up-parents` to whatever
+    the path is to your `mixed-up-parents` conda environment.

-2. Then, you need to have an x86_64 version of R that can run under RStudio.
-I recommend that you install [`rig`](https://github.com/r-lib/rig) to manage your R insreetallations.
+3. You need to have an x86_64 version of R that can run under RStudio.
+    (You probably don’t actually have to be able to run it under RStudio, but it is convenient to be able to do so.)
+I recommend that you install [`rig`](https://github.com/r-lib/rig) to manage your R installations.
 Once you have it installed, you can download and install the latest x86_64 version of R like this:

     ``` sh